Grammar – Topic 3

 The lady living on the ground floor flat is ninety years old.

-Subject: lady (Note that ‘living on the ground floor’ tells you more about the lady.
+floor’ tells you more about the lady.
 There is only one subject.)

 Verb: is